laurentsimon/attestation/spec/predicates/deployment.md

 The attestation above would pass verification regardless of the deployment environment.

-if there was a required scope type conrigured for verification, the environment verification would fail because the attestation contains no scopes.
+if there were a required scope type configured for verification, the attestation layer verification would fail because the attestation contains no scopes.